segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 2. Select the Destinations tab, then click **+ Add Destination**.
 Trait Activation supports all [Destination Actions](/docs/connections/destinations/actions/) and [Destination Functions](docs/connections/functions/destination-functions/).
 3. Select your destination or function.
 4. Navigate to **Engage > Audiences**, and click **+ New audience**.
-5. From the Select Destinations screen in the Audience builder, select your destination or destination function.
+5. From the Select Destinations screen in the Audience builder, select your destination.
 6. Confirm that **Send Track** or **Send Identify** is toggled on.
 - Trait Enrichment supports Track and Identify calls.
 Follow the corresponding destination instructions to determine which event you'll need.
 7. Select **Customized Setup**.